Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

-- Those that alter the hormonal regulation of spermatogenesis, including conditions such as hypogonadism, or unhealthy habits (tobacco, alcoholic drinks, environmental toxics, etc.).
+- alter the hormonal regulation of spermatogenesis, including conditions such as hypogonadism, or unhealthy habits (tobacco, alcoholic drinks, environmental toxics, etc.).

 - Testicular causes

-- They affect the testicles directly, including cryptorchidism, hydrocele, trauma, varicocele...
+- affecting the testicles directly, including cryptorchidism, hydrocele, trauma, varicocele...

 - Post-testicular causes

-- They cause obstructive cryptozoospermia, as they prevent the sperms from flowing to the outside world.
+- causing obstructive cryptozoospermia, as they prevent the expulsion of sperm to the exterior.
 Examples include ejaculatory duct obstruction, absence of ejaculatory ducts, vasectomy, and urethritis (inflammation of the urethra).

 The grade of severity of these causes will determine whether the man is suffering from oligozoospermia, cryptozoospermia, or azoospermia.

-The potential solutions to cure cryptozoospermia depend solely on the cause or causes behind it.
+The potential solutions to cure cryptozoospermia depend on the cause or causes behind it.

 On the other hand, in cases where it is due to a testicular disorder like varicocele, fertility may be recovered through a surgical procedure.

-Unfortunately, there's not much natural remedies can do to improve cryptozoospermia.
-In any case, males with issues with the quality of the sperm they produce should follow healthy lifestyle habits in all cases, including following a balanced diet, with foods that are rich in antioxidants, etc.
+Unfortunately, there are not many natural remedies to improve cryptozoospermia.
+However, males sperm quality issues should follow healthy lifestyle habits in any case, including a balanced diet, with foods that are rich in antioxidants, etc.